Abyaneh/Smart_Hospital/README.md

 - Tuning the PID controller to adjust motor speeds based on real-time feedback.

+---

+### My Dataset
+For the object detection system, we used Aruco markers to accurately detect and locate hospital objects (e.g., wheelchairs, and patients).
+This method provided reliable and efficient object tracking without the need for large datasets.

+---

 [Back to Top](#table-of-contents)
 ## Technologies & Tools Used
 - **OpenCV**: This is for image processing and path following.
 - **Python**: Core language for implementing algorithms.
+- **Aruco Markers**: Object detection and tracking.
 - **Arduino IDE**: To program the robot's control system.
 - **ESP32**: Microcontroller used for communication and sensor data.